 One of the procedures we go through with every single hardwood floor that we stain is called “water popping”.
-It sounds kind of funny doesn’t it?
 It’s also called “grain popping” or “raising the grain”.
 Basically, water popping is a process used to open up the grain of wood flooring.

 Most of the stain will sit on top of the closed, tight wood grain and not penetrate deep enough.
 Then when it’s wiped off, the majority of the stain will be removed as it hasn’t soaked into the wood effectively.